 If you’re new to FIU, definitely come for these workshops!
 The topics addressed are intended to help with your classes that require many hours of reading, research, and writing.
 You can choose one, choose two, or choose to visit them all.
-Days and times are scheduled throughout all of Summer B. Walk-ins are welcome!
+Days and times are scheduled throughout the semester.

 Study Skills & Strategies

-Study skills and Strategies will show students how to locate, organize, and remember information.
-The focus is to help students learn strategies that they can ultimately use independently in all their academic courses.
-Some very effective ones include summarizing, outlining, graphic organizers, annotating, and self-questioning.
+Study skills and Strategies will show students how to locate, organize, and remember information: The focus is to help students learn strategies that they can ultimately use independently in all their academic courses.
+Some very effective ones include summarizing, outlining and the use of graphic organizers, annotating, and self-questioning.
 The overall goal of this seminar is to help students become independent learners through the use of a variety of study skills and strategies.

-This seminar will introduce important aspects of using the American Psychological Association (APA) Style, and the Modern Language Association (MLA) Style to write and format research papers, what these two styles are and how they differ, why each is used, and who should apply these styles to their written work.
+This seminar will introduce important aspects of using the American Psychological Association (APA) Style, and the Modern Language Association (MLA) Style to write and format research papers., what these two styles are and how they differ, why each is used, and who should apply this style to their written work.

 Grammar, Punctuation, and Mechanics

 Understanding the basic grammar rules is essential for communicating effectively.
 Punctuation is the tool that allows us to organize our thoughts and make it easier to review and share our ideas.
 The mechanics of writing specifies the forms of words and their relationships within a sentence.
 These critical components in writing will be addressed in this seminar.